Is it ok? AND what’s difference?

 This can be to walk to the next sand bank when you’re in France, to the next island in Indonesia, or to some difficult to reach place somewhere all over the world.
 The easy to reach places with all conveniences plus good waves, are always crowded.

 But this time, finding such a place and getting there has changed.
 I had many possible place in mind, where I could go during corona.
 Here are a few.

 Senegal is said to be open and welcomes tourists.

-El Salvador just announced that they will open their border for tourists on September 19th!
+El Salvador opened their border for tourists on September 19th!

 Sri Lanka was supposed to open for tourists on the first of August, but has “indefinitely postponed” it!

 Mexico had its border never really closed, and some states are open for tourism.
 From what I’ve heard, there are very few tourists at the moment.
 If you want to see a place, rather than thousands of party people, this could be your year to go!
 (Yucatan Area).
 But if you want to surf it’s a bit of a guessing game or even a gamble.
 Maybe you can go to Oaxaca and surf some of the best point breaks of your life with only a handful of others.
 Or maybe you get stuck in Mexico City and find yourself locked up in a hotel room for 2 weeks.
 It’s really hard to know.

 As I just said: It’s a bit of a guessing game.
 Regulations can change any time, and openings of regions, whole countries or airports can change by tomorrow.
 This makes it incredibly difficult and such a headache to plan a trip.
 But then again, Since we’ve got the internet (and later smartphones), planing a trip always left so little uncertainty, difficulties and place for surprises … maybe this gives back a bit of the travel excitement from former times?!